gizemdal/remote-rendering/README.md

 - Step 5: Once you have the VS solution ready, open it and set optixPathTracer as the start up project.
 - Step 6: Set build mode to Release and open Properties->Debugging.
 Set ```--scene ../../../../scenes/scene_example.txt``` as the command line argument.
 We use the --scene flag to let the program know that we're passing a scene file path.
 	- You may also test the simple Cornell Box scene at ```../../../../scenes/basic_cornell.txt```
 - Step 7: Build the project in Release mode and hit 'Ctrl + F5' to run.
-You should see an interactive popup window with Sponza rendered with different colors per material.
+If you have loaded scene_example.txt, you should see an interactive popup window with Sponza rendered with different colors per material.
 	- Use the left mouse button to change camera orientation, middle mouse button to zoom in/out and right mouse button to pan the camera.
 	- Press 'S' on the keyboard to save the current render frame.
 The render frame will be saved as 'output.png' under SDK/build/optixPathTracer.
 This file will be overwritten by the next saved frame unless you change its name!